Crown College Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Crown, approximately 82% of students took out student loans averaging $8,003 a year.
 That adds up to $32,012 over four years for those students.

 The student loan default rate at Crown is 7.3%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.